Skip to main content

 Tips to identify an Open Access option for your article

-- If you want to publish your article in Open Access, check the new tool, the Erasmus Journal Browser.
+- If you want to publish your article in Open Access, check the Erasmus Journal Browser.
 This tool presents the most important journals and their Open Access opportunities, including OA deals the VSNU (the Association of Universities in the Netherlands) has made with major publishers.
 In these deals the cost of publishing in Open Access are collectively bought of by the universities, in exchange for an increase in subscription prices.

 - In the Directory of Open Access Journals (DOAJ) you can browse by subject to find suitable Open Access journals in your discipline.